mossydidar/mossydidar/README.md

 ### Hello there, I'm Mostafa Didar👋

 ## I'm a Tech Entrepreneur, Machine Learning Software Engineer & Product Designer/Strategist based out of Bangladesh, and have a keen hunger for Research!
-- 🔭 I’m currently working on a Fin-Tech startup as Co-Founder and CTO and as Product Design and Strategy at another Digital Marketing Agency.
+- 🔭 I’m currently working on a Fin-Tech startup as Co-Founder and CTO and as Product Designer and Strategist at another IT Firm.
 - 🌱 I’m currently learning the applications of Reinforcement Learning in Computer Vision tasks used in Remote Sensing and Space.
 - 👯 I’m looking to collaborate with other like minded Engineers!
 - 🥅 2020 Goals: Contribute more to Open Source projects and make more money!